tc39/proposal-smart-pipelines/readme.md

 The term [“**topic**” comes from linguistics][topic and comment] and have precedent in prior programming languages’ use of “topic variables”.

-The term “**head**” is preferred to “**topic expression**” because, in the future, the topic concept could be extended to other syntaxes, as with [Additional Feature TS][] and [Additional Feature FS][], not just pipelines.
+The term “**topic-style pipeline**” is preferred to “**topic expression**” because, in the future, the topic concept could be extended to other syntaxes, as with [Additional Feature TS][] and [Additional Feature FS][], not just pipelines.

-In addition, “head” is preferred to “**LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions], which may be confusing.
-However, “topic expression” and “LHS” are still fine and acceptable, if not imprecise, names for a pipeline’s head.
+In addition, “**input**” is preferred to “**LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions], which may be confusing.
+However, “LHS” is still a fine and acceptable, if not nonspecific, name for a pipeline’s input.

 The term “**topic reference**” is preferred to the phrase “**topic variable**” because the latter is a misnomer.
 The topic reference is *not* a variable